lovetwice1012/VRZ-MultiProtocol/README.md

 # pmmpMultiProtocol
 Join with any version !
-# ※Don't use this plugin.
-This may couse server crash.
+# ※please use VRZDevs/VRZ-MultiProtocol.
+I removed crash protection system from his plugin.